-Over 400 birth and mental health professionals, from all across the world, have taken Amy Wright Glenn’s original Holding Space for Pregnancy Loss training which is offered online twice a year.
+Over 500 birth and mental health professionals, from all across the world, have taken Amy Wright Glenn’s original Holding Space for Pregnancy Loss training either in-person or online.
 In her basic level training, Amy focuses on companioning, strengthening the support network through best care practices, and the healing power of ritual.
-Amy presents on this topic in-person as well.
-She travels about once a month to various birth and yoga centers across the US.
-Read testimonials of her work.
+Read testimonials.

 ($65 for members of the Institute for the Study of Birth, Breath, and Death)